Skip to content

 We welcome people from all domain backgrounds that have experience training AI models with Data Parallelism on PyTorch.

-A working conda installation is required to setup the environment, the instructions can be followed in the conda guide.
+A working uv installation is required to setup the environment, the instructions can be followed in the uv guide.

 Learning Objectives